-‘We went to get flour’: Deadly Israeli fire at Palestinians waiting for aid
+‘Cold-blooded massacre’: Israeli forces kill over 104 aid seekers in Gaza

-Dozens killed, injured by Israeli fire in Gaza while collecting food aid
+‘Massacre’: Dozens killed by Israeli fire in Gaza while collecting food aid

-Desperate residents under Israeli attack while trying to get flour for families as famine stalks the strip.
+More than 100 killed and about 750 wounded after Israeli forces fired at Palestinians trying to get flour for their families as famine stalks the Strip.

-Dozens of Palestinians have been killed or wounded after Israeli troops opened fire on hundreds waiting for food aid southwest of Gaza City, as the besieged enclave faces an unprecedented hunger crisis.
+More than 100 Palestinians have been killed and some 700 others wounded after Israeli troops opened fire on hundreds waiting for food aid southwest of Gaza City, health officials say, as the besieged enclave faces an unprecedented hunger crisis.

-The citizens had congregated at al-Rashid Street, where aid trucks carrying flour were believed to be on the way.
-Al Jazeera verified footage showing the bodies of dozens of killed and wounded Palestinians being carried onto trucks as no ambulances could reach the area.
+The Gaza Ministry of Health said on Thursday said at least 112 people were killed and more than 750 wounded, with the Palestinian Ministry of Foreign Affairs condemning what it said was a cold-blooded “massacre”.

 Keep readinglist of 3 items